Delta functions on twistor space and their sign factors: Summary and discussion

-The delta functions $\delta^{(3)}_{-n-4}(W,Y)$ and $\tilde{\delta}^{(3)}_{-n-4}(W,Y)$ are conformally invariant solutions of the differential equation of the twistor wave function [12], because they possess a degree of homogeneity $(-n-4)$ in $W$ and $n$ in $Y$.
+The delta functions $\delta^{(3)}_{-n-4}(W,Y)$ and $\tilde{\delta}^{(3)}_{-n-4}(W,Y)$ are conformally invariant solutions of the differential equation of the twistor wave function \cite{Pen5}, because they possess a degree of homogeneity $(-n-4)$ in $W$ and $n$ in $Y$.
 For the same reason, the delta function $\Delta^{(3)}_{m}\left(\bar{Z},\bar{X}\right)$ is a conformally invariant solution of the differential equation of the twistor wave function.
 Therefore, these delta functions resemble the invariant function or the Feynman propagator which is well known in quantum field theory in the Minkowski space.
-By considering this analogy, in future studies, we will construct an operator formalism of quantum field theory in the twistor space.
+Here, the delta function on twistor space is considered to be a fundamental object than the $\overline{\text{MHV}}$ amplitude in momentum space, because the $\overline{\text{MHV}}$ amplitude is constructed from the product of the two delta functions, as seen from Eqs $(\ref{tpdfists})$ and $(\ref{finverse0})$.
+For this reason, quantum field theory in twistor space may be more fundamental than that in space-time.
+In future studies, we will construct an operator formalism of quantum field theory in the real and complex twistor spaces.
 This would reveal the physical meaning of the sign factors.
+As a conjecture, the sign factors may correspond to the metric of the Fock space of the quantum field theory in twistor space.
+When the twistor space is real space, the metric of the Fock space may be indefinite, because the three-particle MHV and $\overline{\text{MHV}}$ amplitudes are the product of the sign factors and the delta functions.
+However, when the twistor space is complex space, the metric of the Fock space may be definite, because the three-particle MHV and $\overline{\text{MHV}}$ amplitudes do not have the sign factors.
+Furthermore, the operator formalism of quantum field theory in the complex twistor space may be related to conformal gravity, because the delta functions, which are the ingredients of scattering amplitudes, are conformally invariant.
 Additionally, investigating the BCFW recursion relation in the complex twistor space in terms of the \v{C}ech cohomology group is a topic for future research.